What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Wednesday 1st January: Messiah

-New drama sequence that explores what would possibly occur if a messianic determine appeared on Earth within the fashionable age.
+New drama sequence that explores what would possibly occur if a messianic determine appeared on Earth within the trendy age.
 Watch on Netflix

 Tuesday 31st December: John Wick 3: Chapter 3 – Parabellum

-The third chapter within the modern and trendy motion franchise has arrived on Netflix, with Keanu Reeves again within the title function and Halle Berry becoming a member of the forged.
+The third chapter within the smooth and fashionable motion franchise has arrived on Netflix, with Keanu Reeves again within the title position and Halle Berry becoming a member of the forged.
 Watch on Netflix

 Monday 30th December: Kevin Hart: Don’t F**ok This Up